gritukan/hamkaas/lab2/README.md

 A Streaming Multiprocessor or just SM is a cluster of CUDA cores that can execute multiple threads concurrently.
 Also, SM contains a set of registers and shared memory that can be used by threads running on the cores of the SM.
 That is, block of the threads is always executed on a single SM.
 When a block is assigned to some SM, its threads are divided into warps.
 A warp is a group of 32 threads that are executed in a [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) manner.
 There are more than 32 cores in a SM, so SM can execute multiple warps simultaneously.
 Warp scheduler is responsible for selecting warps to execute on SM.

 When warp is executed it is expected that all threads are executing the same instruction simultaneously.
-If some threads are executed different instructions, then the parallelism and thus the performance is decreased.
+If some threads are executing different instructions, then the parallelism and thus the performance is decreased.
 This is called warp divergence.
 We will see examples of the warp divergence in this lab later.

 Summarizing, GPU consists of a CUDA cores that are groupped into SMs.
 A block of threads is executed on a single SM and its threads are divided into warps.
 When warp is exectuted, its threads are running on SM cores.

 Another important topic is GPU memory hierarchy.
 There are many types of memory on the GPU but now we will focus only on some of them.

 Global memory is the main memory of the GPU.
-It is accessible from all the threads.
-In a previous lab, you already used global memory when allocated in via `cudaMalloc`.
+It is accessible from all the threads, just like a regular RAM.
+In a previous lab, you already used global memory when allocated it via `cudaMalloc`.
 Global memory is the largest but slowest memory on the GPU, so it is important to minimize the number of accesses to it.
 In a modern NVIDIA H100 GPU, the global memory size is 80GB and the bandwidth is up to 3TB/s.
-This is much more than the CPU memory bandwidth but is still not sufficient for some workloads.
+This is much more than the CPU memory bandwidth but is still not sufficient for some workloads since the number of threads reading from the global memory in parallel is much higher than in the case of regular CPU programs.

 Shared memory is the memory that is located inside the SM and is shared between threads in the block.
 It is much faster than global memory but it is much smaller than global memory.
 In a modern NVIDIA H100 GPU, the shared memory size is 164KB per SM and the bandwidth can go up to tens of TB/s.
-It worth mentioning that shared memory is not homogeneous and is divided into multiple banks.
+It's worth mentioning that shared memory is not homogeneous and is divided into multiple banks.
 During the single cycle only one operation per bank can be performed, so different threads should work with different banks to avoid bank conflicts resulting in performance degradation.
 We will see examples of bank conflicts in this lab later.

 The fastest memory on the GPU are registers.
 Just like in the CPU, registers belong to a single core and thus accessible from the single thread.
 In a modern NVIDIA H100 GPU, the number of registers per CUDA core is 256.

 Also similarly to CPU, there are caches on the GPU.
 L1 cache is located in the SM and is shared between all the cores (and threads) of it.
 It sits between SM and main memory and caches data from the global memory that is frequently accessed or was recently written.
 In NVIDIA H100 L1 cache and shared memory share the same space of the SM, so 256KB of the SM memory can be configurably shared between them.

 L2 cache is located near the global memory and is shared between SMs.
 It caches data from the global memory that is frequently accessed by the SMs.
 In NVIDIA H100 L2 cache size is 40MB.

+This was just a brief overview of the GPU internals.
+If you are interested in more details, you can read the whitepaper of the architecture of some modern GPU (for example, the one you use).
+[Here](https://resources.nvidia.com/en-us-tensor-core/gtc22-whitepaper-hopper) is an example of such whitepaper for NVIDIA H100 GPU.

+Take a look at the specification of the GPU you have access to.
+What is the amount of global memory, number of SM and memory bandwidth?
+How many CUDA cores are there and what is their frequency?
+Compare it with the characteristics of the regular CPU and RAM.

 ## NVIDIA Nsight